Visiting Israeli defense chief seeks to reaffirm US support - WTMJ

 Israeli Defense Minister Benny Gantz sought a reaffirmation of U.S. security commitments to Israel on Thursday as the country weathers its greatest domestic political upheaval in years and the aftermath of last month’s war with Hamas militants in Gaza.

-A key aim of Gantz’s visit to Washington is believed to be securing U.S. funding to help restock Israel’s Iron Dome, a sophisticated missile defense system that smacked down many of the more than 4,000 rockets that Hamas militants fired toward Israel last month.
-More than a week of Israeli airstrikes and Hamas rockets killed 254 people in Hamas-ruled Palestinian Gaza and 12 in Israel.
+A key aim of Gantz’s visit to Washington is believed to be securing U.S. funding to help restock Israel’s Iron Dome, a sophisticated missile defense system that smacked down many of the rockets that Hamas militants fired toward Israel last month.
+More than 260 people were killed, the vast majority Palestinians, in an 11-day war in which Israel struck targets in Hamas-ruled Gaza with hundreds of airstrikes while Hamas fired more than 4,000 rockets at Israel.

-Gantz was meeting with Defense Secretary Lloyd Austin and Secretary of State Antony Blinken.
+Secretary of State Antony Blinken, appearing briefly with Gantz in front of reporters, said Americans also were talking to Gantz about getting aid in to Gaza to help rebuild housing and services damaged and destroyed in the fighting, in addition to discussing Israeli security.
+Gantz, whose other stops Thursday include a meeting with Defense Secretary Lloyd Austin, said he also was raising security concerns about Iran, as the United States seeks a return to an Iran nuclear deal that Israel has long opposed.

 The Biden administration pledged ongoing support for Iron Dome on the eve of Gantz’s visit.